max-evolve/max-evolve.github.io/_resources/2025-01-01-product-execution-questions.md

 1. **Not asking questions**

     Most PM interview questions are intentionally left undefined.
-Part of the interview (and part of a PM’s job) is to ask the right questions.
+Part of the interview (and part of a PM's job) is to ask the right questions.
 Show us that you know how to ask important clarifying questions that can really get at what the interviewer is asking.
 A good approach to ask questions is to think more deeply about the product around the following aspects:

     - **Clarify the state of the product:** Is the product in a pre-launch phase?
 Is the PMF already established and is now in the growth phase?
 Has it already been scaled and is now in the maturity phase?
 This information will help better inform the goal for the product given the phase.
-Generally speaking, focus for pre-launch products would be to get user adoption while a mature product’s focus would be on user retention or monetisation.
+Generally speaking, focus for pre-launch products would be to get user adoption while a mature product's focus would be on user retention or monetisation.

     ![graph of product lifecycle.png](graph_of_product_lifecycle.png)

     - **Clarify the positioning of the product with respect to competitors:** Do you understand what the differentiator of the product is and why users use it?
 This will help you set better informed goals for the product.
-Example: A dating app like tinder might have a goal to match as many people as possible while a more serious platform like Hinge who claims that their goal is for users to find their long term partner and then delete the app (I am assuming from the tagline “designed to be deleted”) would have a different goal like the count of meaningful conversations per user that they can assist.
+Example: A dating app like tinder might have a goal to match as many people as possible while a more serious platform like Hinge who claims that their goal is for users to find their long term partner and then delete the app (I am assuming from the tagline "designed to be deleted") would have a different goal like the count of meaningful conversations per user that they can assist.
 2. **Trying to get the correct answer**

-    This applies for both sense and execution questions, but it’s an important point to drive home.
-Most PM interviews don’t have a right answer, so stop trying to get the right answer.
+    This applies for both sense and execution questions, but it's an important point to drive home.
+Most PM interviews don't have a right answer, so stop trying to get the right answer.
 Instead, focus on the **right process**.
 Interviewers want to see your critical thinking skills, so be sure to show your work and explain your thought process.

 3. **Ignoring tradeoffs**

     One of the best tactics for PM interview candidates is to **always mention tradeoffs**.
-By mentioning tradeoffs, you’re caveating your answer and directly addressing potential concerns the interviewer may have with your answer.
+By mentioning tradeoffs, you're caveating your answer and directly addressing potential concerns the interviewer may have with your answer.
 It also indicates that you are thinking holistically about all aspects and possess critical thinking and judgment skills.

 ## Sample Practice Questions